-Private lenders also might charge lender fees, known as “points,” between 1.5% – 10%.
+Private lenders also charge lender fees, known as “points,” between 1.5% – 10%.
 Hard money lenders will typically have lender fees that start high and then decline as the loan amounts get larger.
+These fees are also part of the above-mentioned lender fees.
 LendingHome, for example, has the following lender fee structure:

 - 2.5 points: Loans between $120,000 – $249,999

 - 2 points: Loans between $250,000 – $499,999

 - 1.5 points: Loans $500,000+